Michaelangel007/apple2_hgr_font_tutorial/README.md

 # TODO:

 - [x] Screenshots!
-- [ ] Cleanup all assembly for consistent indentation and alignment (IN PROGRESS)
+- [x] Cleanup all assembly for consistent indentation and alignment
 - [ ] Binary code for 300.bin and 1000.bin so you can load it directly into the emulator
 - [ ] Disk image: `HGR_FONT.DSK` (In progress)
+- [x] Count cycles of old and new DrawCharCol Address Calculation
+- [ ] Alternative fonts
 - [ ] Re-engineer Codepage 437 Font to 7x8 cells:
  ![font_codepage_437_8x8.png](font_codepage_437_8x8.png)
 - [ ] Double Hi-Res